MuhammadHassaan-cyber/MuhammadHassaan-cyber/Writeups/Vulnversity/Journey.md

 ## Task 2

 This task was about **Nmap** port scanning and other basics.
 First, I watched a tutorial on YouTube and then tried to execute the commands on my own.
 I got stuck on the very first command for about two hours just because I was entering the IP address incorrectly.
 I thought it was so simple and common that it couldn't possibly be the mistake, so I tried many different tweaks.
 Eventually, I realized the IP was wrong, and after fixing it, I completed Task 2.
-I was stuck at the beginning of the questions, but once I got the commands working, the rest of the task was easy.
+I was stuck at the beginning of the questions, but once I got the commands working, the rest of the questions was easy.

 ## Task 3